vvasuki/english/prose/hindu/indologist-bio/william-jones-life.md

 I am tolerably strong in Sanscrit, and hope to prove my strength soon by translating a law-tract of great intrinsic merit, and extremely curious, which the Hindus believe to be almost as old as the Creation.
 It is ascribed to Menu, the Minos of India, and like him, the son of Jove.
 My present study is the original of Bidpa's fables,

-SIR WILLIAM ZOMRS.

 [[353]]

 called Hitopadesa,\* which is a charming book, and wonderfully useful to a learner of the language.
 I congratulate you on the complation of your two works, but exhort you to publish them.
 Think how much fame Koenig lost by delaying bis publications.
-God knows whether sny use, bonourable to his memory, will be made of his manuscripts.
+God knows whether any use, honourable to his memory, will be made of his manuscripts.
 Think of Mr. D'Herbalot, whose posthumous work, like most others, had the fate of being incorrectly published.
 Printing is dear at Calcutta ; but if government would print your works (as they pught,) I could cheerfully superintend commas and colons.
 I am delighted with your botanical pursuits.
 They talk of a public garden on the banks of the River near Calcutta.
 How I wish, for our sakes, you could be allured from the Sircars!
 I long to visit them, however, and to view your collections; though I must be so honest as to own, that accurate botanical descriptions give me more pleasure than an herhal, I mean where the fresh plants can be examined.
 For this reason I have not begun to collect specimens, but describe as well as I can; and for brevity, in coarse Latin.
 Lady Jones assists me by her accuracy in drawing and colouring.

 The province of Chatigan (vulgarly Chitigong) is a noble field for a naturalist.
 It is so called, I believe, from the chatag, which is the most beautiful little bird I ever saw.
 The hills and woods